JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## CAutoFittingLabel
-A label that changes the font to fit in the boundaries of the panel and can change color in the middle of a string
+A label that changes the font to fit in the boundaries of the panel and can change color in the middle of a string using unicode symbols

 Derives from Label

 This panel can be created